fnkhairudin/YellowPages/README.md

             <br>  - sorted company name (A-Z)
             <br>  - sorted ID (0-9)
 2. Add Menu
-        Add data to database, but you can't add data if ID does already exist
+        <br>Add data to database, but you can't add data if ID does already exist
 3. Update Menu
-        Update data in database based on certain ID and certain column
+        <br>Update data in database based on certain ID and certain column
 4. Delete Data
-        Delete data from database only one ID or several ID at the same time based on certain ID
+        <br>Delete data from database only one ID or several ID at the same time based on certain ID
 5. Log Database
-        Record what you do in the program start from login till logout from the program at your current time
+        <br>Record what you do in the program start from login till logout from the program at your current time

 # Contribute
 If you'd like to contribute to Fruit Market, check out https://github.com/fnkhairudin/YellowPages